 The rooms reserved for exchange students from our partner universities are administered by the Housing Office of the University and ETH Zurich.
 The Global Student Experience office provides exchange students with the necessary information about registering online for a room.

 Please note that this option is only available to exchange students.
-Visiting students and Trainees please consult the below information.
-International Master's students (degree-seeking students) will receive a separate housing-registration link in their admission letter.
+Visiting students, trainees and degree-seeking students please consult the below information.

 Tipps for Finding Accommodation